 Press play to hear "Hulking up, chair shot," an excerpt from Barbeque Man Unleashed

-My recent music projects include lots of pop/rap etudes in stacked time signatures, songs about Saturday morning impromptu trips to bird fairs, Jurassic Park alternate histories, scores for microscopic science films, music for children, short narrative films, etc. Teaching music theory, I began digitally altering original isolated vocals of popular songs, creating orchestral remixes to teach students about various issues in tonality and reharmonization/genre.
-I completed an album of these remixes, American Nachos.
+Recent stuff includes pop/rap etudes in stacked time signatures, songs about Saturday morning impromptu trips to bird fairs, mental illness and caretaking, Jurassic Park alternate histories, scores for microscopic science films, music for children, etc. Years ago I began digitally altering original isolated vocals of popular songs, creating an album of orchestral remixes, American Nachos.
 Here are a few: One is Journey's Any Way You Want It with a variation from Bach's Goldberg Variations /additional orchestration.
 Another is a major key orchestral version of Nirvana's Smells Like Teen Spirit